nagvbt/nagvbt.github.io/blog/2014-05-20-upgrade-windows-phone-8-to-wp-8-1.md

 ---
-title: "Upgrade from  Windows Phone 8  to Windows Phone 8.1"
-date: "2014-05-20"
-categories:
-  - "windows-phone"
-tags:
+tags: ["Windows Phone"]
-  - "Windows Phone"
 ---

+# Upgrade from  Windows Phone 8  to Windows Phone 8.1

 If you have a Windows Phone 8 now and want to get the preview of Windows Phone 8.1: